Connecticut Bar Examining Committee|

 The Law Libraries' website offers many resources such as Legal Research Guides (Pathfinders), the Law by Subject Pages, and the daily Newslog providing current awareness postings on recent legal developments, legal practice tools and law library resources.

 Additionally, in the Fall of each year, the Judicial Branch offers free seminars on Connecticut legal research, courthouse resources, e-services and mediation programs.
-Please mark your calendar to check for the program announcement and online registration which will be posted at the Law Libraries' website.
+Beginning in the fall of 2014, we will be offering a free seminar on online legal research services available at the Judicial Branch Law Libraries.
+Please mark your calendar to check for the program announcements and online registrations which will be posted at the Law Libraries' website.

 2. After I have been admitted to the bar, when will I receive my juris number?